 Therapeutic & Corrective Exercises

-It is important to remember the therapist is only with you for a few hours a week, the rest of the time you are on your own.
+It is important to remember I'm only with you for a brief period throughout your week, the rest of the time you are on your own.
 Therefore, it is imperative that you take control of your health and become an active participant in your rehabilitation.